ChristopherHButler/preact-leaflet/README.md

 ```

 ## API

-This is just a thin wrapper, checkout [Leaflet API](https://leafletjs.com/reference.html) for usage.
+This project is a thin wrapper around the native [leafletjs](https://leafletjs.com/reference.html) library.

 ### Options